-What Hearing God’s Voice During These Times Can Do for Your Heart
+What Hearing God's Voice During This Season Can Do for Your Heart

 In the middle of a conversation, have you ever stopped and said to yourself, “Wow—I don’t think this person is really listening to me?”